mattvenn/aerial-photography/docs/payload_manual.md

 * Disconnect the balloon and empty it.
 * Remove the fuel cell and place in its air tight bag.

+## Photos

+The photos need to be removed from the SD card as there is only space for about 30 minutes worth of material.

 ## Problems

 ### The Pi starts up, the heartbeat is flashing on the ACT LED, but no photos are taken.